Partnerships

 Copyright © Scott Law Firm Professional Corporation

-Estate planning, probate, business formation and maintenance, contracts, real estate transactions, and name changes
+Tenant issues, estate planning and probate, business formation and maintenance, contracts, real estate transactions, and name changes